blueburrito24/obsidiannotes/Wishlist.md

 	See Wishlist Archives for stuff I've already bought.
 - [ ] I will use money from selling my SHF Toei Spidey and Revo 1.0 Spidey to buy SHF 24K Vegeta + the stuff I need to recast his hairsculpt to use on BHT Buu Saga Vegeta + tools to remove eyes from faces.

-	I also listed my ML 12 Inch Spider-Man and Monster Venom, if they sell I should have about 100 which I can use to make the custom EoZ SSJ3 Goku.
+	I also listed my ML 12 Inch Spider-Man and Monster Venom, if they sell I should have about 100 which I can use to buy cooler and eoz goku (but without ssj3 heads) for a total of 105.47.

 ## General Wishlist